Publift/fuseapp-ios-example/README.md

 pod install
 ```

-You can then open the `.xcworkspace` file in Xcode and run the app.
+You can then open `FuseAppExample.xcworkspace` in Xcode and run the app.

 Fuse App SDK also supports using Swift Package Manager.
 Installation instructions can be found in our [online documentation](https://docs.publift.com/fuse-app/ios-installation/).